Fortinbra/Exterminate/README.md

 # Exterminate

+> **⚠️ Development Status Notice**
+>
+> This project is currently **untested on physical hardware** as the author is awaiting component delivery.
+The codebase has been developed with significant assistance from **GitHub Copilot (Claude Sonnet 3.5)** and represents a theoretical implementation based on datasheets and established embedded development practices.
+>
+> **Use at your own discretion** - While the code follows industry best practices and is based on proven techniques, real-world testing may reveal issues that require adjustment.
+>
+> **Pull Requests Welcome!** - If you have the hardware and test this project, please contribute fixes, improvements, or validation reports.
+Community testing and contributions are highly valued!

 A C++ project for Raspberry Pi Pico W that brings an animatronic Dalek to life with Bluetooth gamepad control, differential drive movement, servo-controlled eye stalk movement, and iconic audio playback.

 ## 🤖 Project Overview